26wickhm/Wickham-Marisol-portfolio/documentation.md

 **2/6/26**
 I spent this class printing a small version of the fusion work I did yesterday.
 This is to test my threading and so that I can test how I want to lock the system without printing the large item.
 Along with this, I worked on documentation and GIT for the majority of class.
 I have been so engrossed with Atrium and CAD that I have not kept up with my documentation.
 I will continue to update the actual pages over this weekend and I also plan to design more screws to trap the threaded plank.

+**2/9/26 - 2/12/26**
+These days were spent alternating between printing new sizes of donning of donning tubes.
+As of right now, G and F are complete.
+They do not have handles because the amputee specialist requested straight tubes first (this is what they have used in the past.
+While these are printing, I have been in CAD updating the self catheterization aid.
+This consists of cornfirming the threading and not extruding the cut all the way through the arch, this is so that the arch rests comfortably on the thigh.

+**2/18/26**
+I figured out the threading between the arch and plack.
+The next step is comofortability